AaronFR/Thinker/Studies/0.7.0/CoderInstructionTesting.md

 Merge sort: Completely satisfactory, works on testing.
 But with documentation, but no points because it tries to separately define a type?
 File Reading: Works, but redundantly saved the information to 'output.txt' probably because it thought that file was "important"
 Prime Checker: Works and provides more examples
-ToDo CLI : Excellent, lists options, but it uses emojis to highlight incomplete and complete tasks, and also has genres and priorities.
+To do CLI : Excellent, lists options, but it uses emojis to highlight incomplete and complete tasks, and also has genres and priorities.
 AND it saved the tasks to memory!
 (Did create a needless, malformed readme file)
 Snake: Game actually works as a java script based html page, Complete with colour, working restart button and you can actually eat your own tail and game over.
 Complete with documentation my backend brain doesn't understand